frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-4.md

 > 2-0

-Looking to dispell the ghosts of the final where we also had a 2-0 lead the boys were putting their bodies on the line. **Yarride** got crunched when arriving second to an aerial challenge while playing at centreback. but, it was enough to get the boys into halftime.
+Looking to dispel the ghosts of the final where we also had a 2-0 lead the boys were putting their bodies on the line. **Yarride** got crunched when arriving second to an aerial challenge while playing at centreback. but, it was enough to get the boys into halftime.

 ## Second Half